Preconditioned Regularized Wasserstein Proximal Sampling: Experiments

 \subsection{Annulus}

 Consider the two-dimensional annulus defined with the potential

 We consider $M = \diag([4,1])$, which takes into account the scaling of the annulus in both directions.
 The initialization is taken to be the off-center Gaussian $\gN((2,2), I)$, and the particles should diffuse along the elliptical potential well. \Cref{fig:annulus_particles} shows the evolution of various methods from this initialization, evaluated with 100 particles.
-We observe that the preconditioned methods MLA and PBRWP are able to diffuse faster than their non-preconditioned counterparts, namely covering the annulus at iteration 50. \Cref{fig:KL_annulus} verifies this quantitatively, where the PBRWP particles converge significantly faster than BRWP, and to a lower minimum than the Langevin methods.
+All the methods are able to find the annulus quickly, with the main differences being how fast they can cover the whole annulus.
+We observe that the preconditioned methods MLA and PBRWP are able to diffuse faster than their non-preconditioned counterparts, namely covering the annulus at iteration 50.
+To verify this numerically, we approximate the KL divergence using the same numerical integration method as in the last section. \Cref{fig:KL_annulus} shows that the PBRWP particles converge significantly faster than BRWP, and to a lower minimum than the Langevin methods.
+SVGD converges to a similar structured particle ensemble with low KL divergence, albeit taking slightly more iterations.